janneri/bots-of-black-friday/README.md

 ## Architecture

-The server and the bots both provide REST API's to each other: the server, for bots to register and tell where their REST endpoint is; the bots, to get the current game status from server and tell the server (in reply) what they want to do.
+Bots act as clients.
+The clients have time until the next tick to register their next move to the server.
+If they do it more than once, the previous move is overwritten.
+On next tick the server calculates the next game state, which is accessible from another endpoint.

 ## Rules of the game

 ### In English

+* Bots act as clients.
+The clients have time until the next tick to register their next move to the server.
+  If they do it more than once, the previous move is overwritten.
+  On next tick the server calculates the next game state, which is accessible from another endpoint.
-* The server sends the current game situation to the bots.
-Every bot has to answer with some kind of action, be it movement (UP, DOWN, LEFT, RIGHT), picking up an item (PICK) or using one (USE).
+* Available actions are movement (UP, DOWN, LEFT, RIGHT), picking up an item (PICK) or using one (USE).
 * Faulty responses are penalised by decreasing the bot's health.
 Dead bots are removed from the shop by guards.
-Faulty actions include running into a wall, trying to pick nonexistent items, taking too long to form a response, protocol errors etc.
+Faulty actions include running into a wall, trying to pick nonexistent items, etc.
 * The items in the shop have a price and a discount percentage.
 The better the discount, the longer it takes to pick up.
 * Every bot has a given amount of money, which is spent on shopping.